❦ ❦ ❦

 “He told Queen Mandodari.
 And she didn’t like it one bit!
 You can bet your last dime on that!”
 Dora sounded angry.

-Those looking at Justus could see his head jerk in surprise, even in the dark.
+Those looking at Justus could see his head shake in surprise, even in the dark.

 ❦ ❦ ❦